Table of Contents

-- Eat bone marrow.
-It’s a great source of DHA
+- Bone marrow is a great source of DHA

 - Salt foods copiously when transitioning.
 Salt will help with dehydration and keto flu (when you become a carnivore, you’ll be in ketosis).
 Over time your electrolytes will normalize and you can reduce electrolyte supplementation.

 Other Animal Products to Add Later

 Beef is highly nutritious, irritates people the least, has an excellent fatty acid profile and fat content, and most importantly, is TASTY.

 At first, I stuck almost entirely to beef.
 BUT…you may get bored.

 However, as mentioned, center the carnivore diet around beef and ruminants, especially at first.

 After the first 30 days on the carnivore diet, you can experiment with adding these foods in more to your diet